-The floor system in the Wilkins building is designed for composite behavior.
-Floor slabs consists of $3\frac{1}{2}$ " normal weight concrete on 2" 18 gage composite steel deck reinforced with W2.1xW2.1 welded wire fabric (WWF).
-Decking is welded to
+The floor system in the Wilkins building is designed for composite steel-concrete behavior.
+Floor slabs consists of $3 \frac{1}{2}$ " normal weight concrete on 2" 18 gage composite steel deck reinforced with W2.1xW2.1 welded wire fabric (WWF).
+Decking is welded to support steel.
+The slab on grade (SOG) varies slightly consisting of 4" concrete on 6"

-Benoit Page 5 of 11 support steel.
-The slab on grade (SOG) varies slightly consisting of 4" concrete on 6" porous fill reinforced with W1.4xW1.4 WWF.
-Both the floor slabs and SOG are composed of concrete with a minimum 28 day compressive strength of 3500psi.
+porous fill reinforced with W1.4xW1.4 WWF.
+Both the floor slabs and SOG are built with concrete having a minimum 28 day compressive strength of 3500 psi.
 A typical bay consists of W16x31 beams spanning 32'-4" in the East-West direction framing into W24x55 girders spanning 30'-9" in the North-South direction.
-34" diameter by $4 \frac{1}{2}"$ long headed studs are spaced evenly across members to transfer loads.
-Roof framing of a typical bay utilizes the same size members designed as non-composite.
+3/4" diameter by 4 1/2" long headed studs are spaced evenly along members to transfer loads.
+Roof framing of a typical bay uses the same size members designed as non-composite.
 On the East face there is a slight overhang supported by W12x14 beams framing into W16x26 girders.
 Moment connections are used where beams connect to columns and girders.
-A typical floor plan is shown below in Figure 2.
+A typical framing plan is shown below in Figure 2.